For-Hives/ForTooling/src/readme.ai.md

 ### Do

 - Use relative imports with the `@/` prefix (e.g., `import { Button } from '@/components/ui/button'`)
-- Add proper TypeScript type definitions for all new code
+- Add proper TypeScript type definitions for all new code, in the models/types folder
 - Place business logic in appropriate server actions
 - Reuse existing components and hooks where possible